amethystnetwork-dev/Incognito/README.md

+# NOTICE:

+You CANNOT deploy to Vercel, Netifly, GitHub Pages, or Cloudflare pages.
+They are static hosts, they just act as a web facing file system, you need the actual proxy for this to work.

 <!--
                                 _     _                     _       _   _          _                               _
      /\                        | |   | |                   | |     | \ | |        | |                             | |